NK-Mikey/Data_Analysis/Capstone Project/ReadMe.md

 - Add telemetry and weather data for richer context
 - Upgrade NLP pipeline using transformers (e.g., BERT)
 - Visualize data interactively via `Plotly` or `Dash`

 ---

-## 📚 Executive Summary

-This study analyzes Tesla’s fatal crash records to understand safety outcomes between Autopilot and manual driving.
-The findings indicate no statistical difference in fatality rates, but mode-specific patterns exist.
-NLP revealed distinct crash themes, offering actionable recommendations for Tesla engineers, regulators, and the public.
-The project promotes data-driven innovation and better safety design in autonomous systems.

----